 The Severance Plan helps accomplish the Company's compensation philosophy of attracting and retaining exemplary talent as it was designed to be aligned with competitive market practices.
-The Severance Plan reduces the need to negotiate individual severance arrangements with departing executives and protects our executives from termination for circumstances not of their doing.
+In addition, the Severance Plan reduces the need to negotiate individual severance arrangements with departing executives and protects our executives from termination for circumstances not of their doing.
 The Committee also believes the Severance Plan promotes management independence and helps retain, stabilize, and focus the executive officers in the event of a change-in-control.

-Please see the "Executive Compensation-Potential Payments Upon Termination or Change-in-Control" section of this Proxy Statement for further information regarding the Severance Plan, including the treatment of awards upon qualifying termination events or a change-in-control.
+Please see the "Executive Compensation-Employment, Severance and Change in Control Agreements" section of this Proxy Statement for further information regarding the Severance Plan, including the treatment of awards upon qualifying termination events or a change-in-control.

-Other Benefits
+Other Renefit

 Our Named Executive Officers participate in our corporate-wide benefit programs.
 Our Named Executive Officers are offered benefits that generally are commensurate with the benefits provided to all of our full-time employees, which includes participation in our qualified defined contribution plan.
-We do not provide perquisites, other than an annual home travel reimbursement, including associated tax reimbursement to Dr. Coulie which was provided as part of his initial employment agreement and relocation in 2015 (amounts reflected in the "All Other Compensation" column in the 2022 Summary Compensation Table below).
+We do not provide perquisites, other than an annual home travel reimbursement, including associated tax reimbursement to Dr. Coulie which was provided as part of his initial employment agreement and relocation in 2015 (amounts reflected in the "All Other Compensation" column in the 2023 Summary Compensation Table below).

-Clawback Police
+Clawback Policy

-The Company maintains a clawback policy, which applies to individuals designated by the Board as executive officers for purposes of Section 16 of the Exchange Act as well as other key employees designated by the Committee.
-Our policy generally provides that, in the event that (i) an incentive compensation payment or award (or the vesting of such award) was based upon the achievement of financial results that were subsequently the subject of a restatement to correct an accounting error due to material noncompliance with any financial reporting requirement under the federal securities laws and (ii) a lower incentive compensation payment or award would have been made to such officer (or lesser or no vesting would have occurred with respect to such award) based upon the restated financial results, then we will recover the full or partial portion of cash or equity-based incentive compensation received by such officer during the three fiscal years preceding the date on which we were required to prepare the restatement.
+The Company maintains a clawback policy, which applies to individuals designated by the Board as executive officers for purposes of Section 16 of the Exchange Act.
+Our policy generally provides that, in the event that (i) an incentive compensation payment or award (or the vesting of such award) was based upon the achievement of financial results that were subsequently the subject of a restatement to correct an accounting error due to material noncompliance with any financial reporting requirement under the federal securities laws and (ii) a lower incentive compensation payment or award would have been made to such officer (or lesser or no vesting would have occurred with respect to such award) based upon the restated financial results, then we will recover the excess cash or equity-based incentive compensation received by such officer during the three fiscal years preceding the date on which we were required to prepare the restatement.
 Our policy is separate from and in addition to requirements of Section 304 of the Sarbanes-Oxley Act of 2002 that are applicable to our Chief Executive Officer and Chief Financial Officer.
-The Company continues to monitor this policy to ensure that it is consistent with applicable laws and will review and modify the policy as necessary to reflect the final Nasdaq listing rules adopted to implement the compensation recovery requirements under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
+This policy was amended and restated by the Committee to reflect the final Nasdaq listing rules adopted to implement the compensation recovery requirements under the Dodd-Frank Wall Street Reform and Consumer Protection Act.